ARCTraining/swd3_sw_dev/08-testing_overview.md

 There are a number of compelling reasons to properly test a research code:

-* Show that physical laws or mathematical relationships are correctly encoded
+* Show that physical laws or mathematical relationships are correctly coded
 * Check that code works when running on a new system
 * Make sure new code changes do not break existing functionality
-* Ensure code correctly handles edge or corner cases
+* Ensure code correctly handles **edge** or **corner** cases
 * Persuade others your code is reliable
 * Check that code works with new or updated dependencies

 Whilst testing might seem like an intimidating topic the chances are you're already doing testing in some form.
 No matter the level of experience, no programmer ever just sits down and writes some code, is perfectly confident that sit works and proceeds to use it straight away in research.

+Instead development
-Instead development is in practice more piecemeal - you generally think about a simple input and the expected output then write some simple code that works.
+is in practice more piecemeal - you generally think about a simple input and the expected output then write some simple code that works.
 Then, iteratively, you think about more complicated example inputs and outputs and flesh out the code